 Ultimately, it’s not possible to hit your financial goals without spending less than you earn as you’ll either always be playing catch up or terminally behind.

-2. Invest at Least 15% of Your Income for Retirement
+2. Invest at Least 15 Percent of Your Income For Retirement

 Most experts recommend saving at least 15 percent of your income for retirement.
 The retirement landscape has changed in recent history, but that really doesn’t matter.
 If you don’t want to retire, then view it as saving for financial independence.
 Whatever you call it, you need to start investing to make it a possibility.